CommanderxDoge/wolfie-settings/README.md

 # wolfie-settings
-Free Wordpress plugin to create settings / options pages with builded custom fields
+Free Wordpress plugin to create settings / options pages with custom fields build in

-# To set up new settings page: download this plugin and activate than paste code below to your functions.php:
+## To set up new settings page: download this plugin and activate than paste code below to your functions.php:

 ```php
 $pw = new Wolfie_page();